jinisaweaklearner/AWS/common_questions.md

 EC2 instances running in private subnets of a VPC can now have controlled access to S3 buckets, objects, and API functions that are in the same region as the VPC.
 You can use an S3 bucket policy to indicate which VPCs and which VPC Endpoints have access to your S3 buckets.

+- Pvt connectivity to AWS resource w/o internet use + same account - VPC Endpoint
+- Pvt connectivity to AWS resource w/o internet use + different account - VPC Peering

 ## Amazon EBS volume types
 - General Purpose SSD (gp2)
 - Provisioned IOPS SSD (io1)
-- Throughput Optimized HDD (st1)
+- Throughput Optimized HDD (st1); HDD has `sequential` workloads
 - Cold HDD (sc1)

-- HDD has sequential workloads

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html